google-marketing-solutions/optimus/README.md

 *Iconographic 2.
 Proposed Optimus implementation on Google Cloud Platform for real-time marketing personalization.*
 ![Alt text](images/proposed_gcp_implementation_architecture.png?raw=true)

+Read the `deplyment_instructions.pdf` file from the `deployment` directory for the detailed manual on how to deploy Optimus on GCP using the provided deployment templates.

 # References

 1. Arik, Sercan, et al. “TabNet: Attentive Interpretable Tabular Learning.” arXiv.org, 9 Dec.
 2020, arxiv.org/abs/1908.07442.